akritidi/E-Class/README.md

 Dynamic website for hosting educational content of a university department.
 The website was created with php and has 5 main pages: Home, Announcements, Contact, Documents and Homework.
 To enter it, users who are registered as students or teachers must log in.
 Teachers, in addition to the browsing feature available for students, have the ability to add, edit and delete data.
-There is also an email contact form.
-The website database created in sql.
 The registered users on the website are two students and one teacher and their account details are in the student2975.sql file.

 Login page:
 ![Στιγμιότυπο οθόνης (480)](https://user-images.githubusercontent.com/32638807/193563535-478adbf2-b185-4ea3-8e94-2236059bc354.png)